file-format/Products/content/en/spreadsheet/ruby/rubyXL/index.md

 <p>The rubyXL is a leading Ruby library for working with Excel XLSX file formats.
-The library has included very useful function for a very speedy parsing of XLSX file formats inside Ruby applications.
+The library has included useful function for a speedy parsing of XLSX file formats inside Ruby applications.
 The library is capable of parsing the entire OOXML structure and can easily open, read and modify files created by MS Excel.
 The library is open source and is freely available under the MIT license for general public.</p>
-<p>The rubyXL library has included very useful functions related to Excel XLSX files creation and customization such as reading existing XLSX files, accessing a particular row or column of a spreadsheet, generating a new workbook, accessing and managing new cell properties, insert and manage new rows and columns, adding new worksheets to a workbook, renaming worksheets, change formatting and styles of cell, rows or columns, enhanced borders, merging cells, delete worksheet rows or columns and many more</p>
+<p>The rubyXL library has included useful functions related to Excel XLSX files creation and customization such as reading existing XLSX files, accessing a particular row or column of a spreadsheet, generating a new workbook, accessing and managing new cell properties, insert and manage new rows and columns, adding new worksheets to a workbook, renaming worksheets, change formatting and styles of cell, rows or columns, enhanced borders, merging cells, delete worksheet rows or columns and many more</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}